 1. Nurture Relationships Through Marketing Automation

-Automated marketing campaigns can take many forms.
-Nonprofit marketers can send highly-personalized communications like direct mail pieces, emails, or even digital ads to donors who complete a specific action.
+Direct mail marketing automation can take many forms.
+Nonprofit marketers can send highly personalized communications like direct mail pieces, emails, or even digital ads to donors who complete a specific action.
 When an individual makes their first donation, visits a specific page on your website, or contacts your organization, automated marketing software can send them a message based on their unique actions.

 Through automation, nonprofit marketers can reach the right donors at the right time.
 Since these targeted messages are built around the user’s own actions, they’re far more relevant and engaging.
 It’s no surprise that Gartner Research discovered organizations using automation see a 10% or greater increase in revenue in six to nine months.